nancyd333/functional-students/README.md

 ## Setup

-Please complete this lab in a React [CodeSandbox](https://codesandbox.io) named "React Students".
+- Create a new react app called `nested-students`

 ## Minimum Requirements

 **The layout and styling of the markup is left up to your discretion.**

-1. Add a `students` value to the `<App>` component and initialize it with the following array of "student" data:
+1. Add a `students` value to the `<App>` component and initialize it with the following array of "student" data (similar to how we added a `post` object in Dino Blog):

 ```js
 [